Los Angeles, Long Beach port terminals shut down due to labor issues

 - Prevention is difficult, with rising problems with mis-declared cargo.

 - IMDG Code is evolving to impose stricter rules on dangerous goods (DG.)

 Problems Facing the Industry

-- Ship owners and shipbuilders need to improve fire-fighting capabilities with CO² systems being shown to be inadequate – cost benefit analysis
+- Ship owners and shipbuilders need to improve fire-fighting capabilities with CO² systems being shown to be inadequate – cost benefit analysis.

-- National Cargo Bureau in NY found in 2017 that of 1,721 stowage plans inspected, 20% showed errors with DG
+- National Cargo Bureau in NY found in 2017 that of 1,721 stowage plans inspected, 20% showed errors with DG.

-General Average will never go away
+General Average will (probably) never go away, so, keep yourself informed:

 - Awareness across all business units that losses & delays are part of any supply chain.
 Mission-critical shipments need more risk analysis to determine transport mode.

 - Understanding of what to do when General Average occurs.
 This is best led by your cargo insurance provider meeting with your ‘team,’ not just the risk manager or CFO.

 - Have a contingency plan or at least an understanding of how the event will unfold.